gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment-1.md

 Tags: pylint, pip, pipenv, virtualenv
 Slug: python-dev-environment-2
 Author: Abhijit Gadgil
+[//] # FIXME : Need to fix the link to draft
-Summary: In the [first post](), we looked at what are typical issues in setting up Python project workflows and took an overview of the tools of the trade.
+Summary: In the [first post](/drafts/python-dev-environment.html), we looked at what are typical issues in setting up Python project workflows and took an overview of the tools of the trade.
 In this post, we are going to be looking closely at `pipenv` a tool for managing Python project dependencies.
+In particular we are looking at how `pipenv` will help us solve the problems of reproducible builds and managing dev and production environments properly as described in the post mentioned above.

 # Intended Audience